-I put Baby Einstein on the TV and slept on the floor next to her, while she played on her activity mat and prayed that the house didn’t catch on fire.
+I put Baby Einstein on the TV and slept on the floor next to my daughter while she played on her activity mat and prayed that the house didn’t catch on fire.
 Good times.

 Puerperal mastitis is inflammation of the breast associated with breastfeeding or weaning.
 It is caused by blocked milk ducts, excessive supply, and engorgement.
 It is relatively common among nursing moms: about 1 in 5 will get it.

 - Breast tenderness, warmth to the touch, or swelling

 - A fever of 101 F or greater

 - Pain or a burning sensation continuously or while breastfeeding

 - Skin redness, often in a wedge-shaped pattern (seriously, it looks like a slice of pizza)